 New hope in a new school year

 “The 2022-2023 school year is seeing a further return to normal.
 In most places, schools have fully reopened to in-person learning, and athletics, clubs, and activities have resumed.
 The Navajo Nation Fairs returned.
-However, on the Navajo Nation, caution is still the byword.
+However, on the reservation, caution is still the byword.
 Masking and social distancing are still observed.
 With the return of not only students, but the entire administration, faculty, and staff, assessments can now be better made on the negative impacts of the pandemic on student population and enrollment.
 The smaller and more rural schools have lost a large percentage of children, as their families migrated to other towns in search of work, health clinics, and schools that could offer more opportunities for their children.
 The viability of some of these schools is in question, and a few of these are affiliated with our organization.”

 How do I sponsor a child with Children Incorporated?